-Stadia, Google’s cloud gaming service that streams games to web browsers and dedicated apps, opened its doors to the general public in April 2020 after a limited launch at the end of 2019.
+Stadia, a cloud gaming service that streams games to web browsers and dedicated apps, opened its doors to the general public in April after a limited launch at the end of 2019.
 While PC and Android gamers could stream their favorites to compatible devices, iPhone and iPad owners were excluded from the Stadia cool club.
-That has now changed.
+Thankfully, that has now changed.

 But don’t let the PWA aspect fool you: Stadia performs and plays like a native app and even supports Bluetooth controllers.
 Performance is extremely solid for an “experimental” feature, too, although the streaming quality depends on your internet connection.

 In this guide, we’ll show you how to play

 If you’re not familiar with the service, Google provides two plans: Free and paid.

 Creating a Stadia account is free, but you generally must purchase the games.
 The exceptions are demos and two games anyone with Stadia account can play for free: Destiny 2 and Super Bomberman R Online, the latter of which is a Stadia exclusive.
 Stadia provides weekend-long trials, too.

 Moreover, any game you purchase is streamed in 1080p.
 The lineup is rather slim as of right now, but you’ll find recent games like Cyberpunk 2077, Baldur’s Gate 3, Doom Eternal, Watch Dogs: Legion, and so on.